anthropovixen/Getting-and-Cleaning-Data-Course-Project/Codebook.md

   - `BodyBody` was corrected as `Body`
   - Added a `-` before X, Y and Z
 5. Created a second, independent tidy data set with the average of each variable for each activity and each subject
-6. Wrote the data set to the tidy_data.txt file.
+6. Wrote the data set to the tidy_data.txt file

+The R script for this transformation can be found [here](./run_analysis.R).